VladiKasta/carousel/README.md

 Another test task...

-My own wwrutten horizontal scroll, it is far from perfect
+My own written horizontal scroll, it is far from perfect